Venture 21

+This Venture 21 demonstrates its shallow draft capabilities allowed by retracting the swing keel.

-The design was built by MacGregor Yacht Corporation in the United States, from 1966 to 1979, but it is now out of production.
-It was the first monohull boat produced by the company.
+The Venture 21 is a recreational keelboat built from 1966 to 1979.
+It was the first monohull boat produced by MacGregor Yacht Corporation.

-Design

-The boat was designed by MacGregor as part of his Stanford University Master of Business Administration degree program, with a prototype built in 1965 and then put into production.
+It was designed by Roger MacGregor as part of his Stanford University Master of Business Administration degree program, with a prototype built in 1965 and then put into production.
+It was developed into the MacGregor 21 in 1980.

-The Venture 21 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
+It has a fiberglass hull.
 Early production boats had a plywood-cored deck, while later ones were balsa-cored.
-It has a cutter rig, a spooned raked stem, a slightly angled transom, a transom-hung rudder controlled by a tiller and a swing keel.
-It displaces 1500 lb and carries 400 lb of iron ballast.

-The boat has a draft of 5.50 ft with the keel extended and 1.50 ft with it retracted, allowing operation in shallow water or ground transportation on a trailer.
+It has a spooned raked stem, a slightly angled transom, a transom-hung rudder controlled by a tiller and a swing keel.
+The boat has a draft of 5.50 ft with the keel extended and 1.50 ft with it retracted.

-The boat is normally fitted with a small 3 to 6 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settee berths in the main cabin.
 Cabin headroom is 48 in.

-For sailing downwind the design may be equipped with a symmetrical spinnaker.
+It has a cutter rig and may be equipped with a symmetrical spinnaker.

 The design has a PHRF racing average handicap of 252 and a hull speed of 5.8 kn.